asvid/asvid.github.io/_posts/2022-04-04-tech_proposals_and_decision_logs.md

 Creating such documents is useful when:
 - we already have a 'system' and not just an 'application', i.e. multiple services and clients cooperating at different levels
-- bigger changes must go through the architect or the security department (best regards, fintech)
+- bigger changes must go through the architect or the security department (hello there, fintech)
-- the new feature requires a lot of competence and cooperation between teams is needed
+- the new feature requires a variety of competence and cooperation between teams
-- we work in a diffuse and asynchronous environment
+- we work in a scattered and asynchronous environment

 Seemingly, a lot may depend on the way work is organized, the number of teams and their composition, and the approach to the ownership of system fragments or procedures in the company.